vincentumi/vince-dwl/README.md

 To get a list of status bars that work with dwl consult our [wiki].

+### (Known) Java nonreparenting WM issue
+Certain IDEs don't display correctly unless an environmental variable for Java AWT indicates that the WM is nonreparenting.

+For some Java AWT-based IDEs, such as Xilinx Vivado and Microchip MPLAB X, the following environment variable needs to be set before running the IDE or dwl:

+    export _JAVA_AWT_WM_NONREPARENTING=1

 ## Replacements for X applications

 You can find a [list of useful resources on our wiki].